 Dr. DiPierdomenico graduated from Wayne State University with a Bachelor and Master of Science in Electrical Engineering.
 During her Graduate training, she did research on the medical value of decision making and intelligent information processing for biomedical applications.
 In addition, she completed her thesis on the mathematical representation of the dynamics of cancer evolution in living tissue by studying chromosomal aberrations.
-Furthermore, she did research investigating the physiological effects of neurotransmitters and their receptors in the brain and ways in which adverse drug events are detected by physicians
+She also did research investigating the physiological effects of neurotransmitters and their receptors in the brain and ways in which adverse drug events are detected by physicians.

 Dr. DiPierdomenico then went on to study Medicine at Ross University School of Medicine and graduated with her MD.
-She completed an intern year in Family Medicine at Emory University School of Medicine and then decided to specialize in Psychiatry.
+She completed an intern year in Family Medicine at Emory University School of Medicine but later decided to specialize in Psychiatry.
 She completed her Psychiatry Residency at University of Arizona.
-While in residency she was awarded Junior resident of the year and then was appointed Chief Resident in her final year of Psychiatry Residency.
+While in residency she was awarded Junior Resident of the Year and then was appointed Chief Resident in her final year of Psychiatry Residency.
 She was granted the Graduate Medical Education Scholarly Award for Neurobiology of Attachment Theory and Psychodynamic Therapy as a Treatment Modality.

 Dr. DiPierdomenico has a profound interest in Psychodynamic Psychotherapy and Attachment-based Psychodynamic therapy.
 Dr. DiPierdomenico has studied the Neurobiology of Attachment Theory and the use of Psychodynamic Therapy as a treatment modality to facilitate the repair and reorganization of the brain.